HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

-User-defied Steering Containers
+User-defied Steering Container
 --------------------------------

 Users can provide their own container images to generate hyperparameter points using the ask-and-tell pattern.
 Note that users need to use HPO packages such as skopt and nevergrad which support the ask-and-tell pattern when making Steering containers.
 Users can also provide execution strings to specify what are executed in containers.
-Each execution string needs to contain the following placeholders like ``... --input=%IN ...``.
+Each execution string needs to contain the following placeholders to get some parameters through command-line arguments.

 %MAX_POINTS
   The max number of hyperparameter points to be evaluated in the entire search. iDDS will not stop generating new hyperparameter points until it receives an empty list [].
 So the container needs to return [] if enough hyperparameter points are generated.